LesterAJohn/IBKR-SwingTrader-Hedge-Project/README.md

 The environment configuration file is located in '/opt/local/env/Emv.conf' and prior to start the Account # should be updated.

-To start the system manually you can use 'systemctl start/stop hedge' service.
+To start the system manually you can use 'systemctl start/stop hedge' service that is deployed by 'HedgeInstallation.sh' script.